Robert Jenrick was appointed Minister of State (Minister for Immigration) at the Home Office on 25 October 2022.

 He was Secretary of State for Housing, Communities and Local Government from July 2019 to September 2021.

-Robert Jenrick was appointed as Exchequer Secretary to the Treasury on 9 January 2018.
+He was Exchequer Secretary to the Treasury from 9 January 2018 to 24 July 2019.
 He was elected Conservative MP for Newark in June 2014.

 Robert studied History at St John’s College, Cambridge and was Thouron Fellow in Political Science at the University of Pennsylvania.